 ‘Murder of democracy, prosecute presiding officer’, says Supreme Court on Chandigarh mayoral polls

-Chief Justice DY Chandrachud said that he was appalled by the election official’s conduct and summoned him on February 19.
+Chief Justice DY Chandrachud verbally remarked that it was obvious that the election official had defaced the ballot papers.

 A Supreme Court bench on Monday verbally remarked that the presiding officer of the Chandigarh mayoral elections held on January 30 should be prosecuted for defacing the ballot papers, Live Law reported.